darbio/NSWRFS.WebAPI.Core/src/NSWRFS.Base.Api/README.md

 2. All app settings are persisted in `Secrets.Config`.
 This file is not committed to the git repository.
 3. Do not include anything in the application code which you would not be happy with being publicly available.
 4. Routes are specified using attributes and are versioned (e.g. /api/v1/controller/action).
+5. We deal with JSON return types by default.

 ## Models